Beyond the buffet: 6 all-inclusive family resorts that serve up some seriously good food

 Baja California’s Grand Velas Los Cabos is an all-inclusive with an impressive food focus (Photo: Grand Velas)

-There are a variety of global cuisines to indulge in on property, though Grand Velas takes special pride in its Mexican heritage.
-At Frida, guests enjoy traditional Mexican recipes with a contemporary twist, from red snapper in complex molcajete sauce to Cornish hen with a savory mole.
-Tidbits of tangerine, nopal, and mint add zest and zing while accents of edible flowers take desserts to an Instagram-worthy level.
-For the truly adventurous, an edible insect degustation is available.
+There are a variety of global cuisines to indulge in here, though Grand Velas takes special pride in its Mexican heritage.
+At the on-site restaurant Frida, you’ll enjoy traditional Mexican recipes with a contemporary twist, from red snapper in complex molcajete sauce to a duck confit tamale.
 Frida is a fine place to sample Baja’s noteworthy homegrown wines as well.
 A gorgeous setting and top-notch service guarantee a meal you won’t soon forget.

 Val Claret, France